catalyst-cloud/catalystcloud-docs/source/first-instance/overview.rst

 ********

-This section will demonstrate how to build an Ubuntu 14.04 server in a new OpenStack tenant.
+This section will demonstrate how to build an Ubuntu 14.04 server in a new OpenStack project.
 After you have completed the steps you will be able to log on to the server via SSH from anywhere on the internet using an SSH key.

+The following is assumed:

+* A Catalyst Cloud account has been set up for you
-This section assumes that you have already setup a Catalyst Cloud account and have been assigned a tenant and a user in that tenant who has permissions to create the required resources.
+* You have been assigned a project
+* Your user in that project has permissions to create the required resources.

-When a new tenancy is created it will have a network, subnet and router built by default.
-For completeness the process below includes the steps required to do this in the case that the default setup has been deleted or an additiional network is required.
+When a new project is created, a network, subnet, and router is built by default.
+The process below outlines the steps required to do this in the case that the default setup has been deleted or an additional network is required.

 .. note::

-    Steps 1 & 2 below can be skipped on a new tenancy where the default networking is still in place.
+    Steps 1 & 2 below can be skipped on a new project where the default networking is still in place.
 The creation of your first instance can proceed from step 3.

-Here are the steps for creating your first cloud instance.
+Here are the steps for creating your first cloud instance:

 1. Create a Network and Subnet
 2. Create a Router
-3. Upload an SSH keypair
+3. Upload an SSH Keypair
-4. Create a security group
+4. Create a Security Group
-5. Launch an instance
+5. Launch an Instance
-6. Associate a floating ip
+6. Associate a Floating IP
-7. Log in to your instance
+7. Log in to your Instance

 There are a number of different ways to provision resources on the Catalyst Cloud.
 We will show you how to complete these steps using the dashboard and the command line tools.
-If you are starting out it will be easiest to use the dashboard.
+If you are not comfortable with the command line, it will be easier to use the dashboard.
 As you become more familiar with the Catalyst Cloud it is worth learning how to provision resources programmatically.

 You are free to use whichever method suits you, you can use these methods in isolation or they can be combined.
 If you do not use the dashboard to launch